agaz1985/retrolm/README.md

 **retrolm** is a personal, challenging side-project: a complete Large Language Model (LLM) inference engine written from the ground up in **C and x86 Assembly**.

-The core goal is to run a simple transformer model on a machine it was never meant to touch: the **Intel Pentium II** architecture, compiled using the classic **Turbo C** toolchain.
+The core goal is to run a simple transformer model on a machine it was never meant to touch: the **Intel Pentium II** architecture running **FreeDOS**.
 This project explores the true engineering overhead of deep learning by stripping away all modern frameworks and dependencies.

 ## 🛠️ The Development Ethos (Hard Mode Activated)